miguno/java-docker-build-tutorial/README.md

 # Run the application locally.
 $ java -jar target/app-runner.jar

-# Alternatively, you can run the application via Maven.
+# Alternatively, you can run the application in development mode with hot reloading.
 $ ./mvnw quarkus:dev
 ```